Transitional arrangements [apply to Members who joined before 1 July 2020].

 Stage 3 is an annual requirement to complete a minimum of 2 hours Professional Skills Training, defined in the CPD Scheme 2020 (effective from 1 September 2020) as “CPD activities with a Learning Outcome related to managing professional ethical challenges”.
-The CPD Scheme 2019/2020 remains in force until 30 August 2020.

 For more detailed information please access: Stage 3